trippleflux/nxscripts/nxmydb/trunk/readme.txt

-  Compression     - Use compression for the server connection SSL_Enable      - Use SSL encryption for the server connection SSL_Ciphers     - List of allowable ciphers to use for SSL encryption (I recommend DHE-RSA-AES256-SHA) SSL_Cert_File   - Path to the certificate file SSL_Key_File    - Path to the key file
+  Compression     - Use compression for the server connection SSL_Enable      - Use SSL encryption for the server connection SSL_Ciphers     - List of allowable ciphers to use for SSL encryption (e.g. DHE-RSA-AES256-SHA) SSL_Cert_File   - Path to the certificate file SSL_Key_File    - Path to the key file
   SSL_CA_File     - Path to the certificate authority file